 What is Paget's disease of the breast?

-How common is Paget's disease of the breast?
+Who gets Paget's disease of the breast?

 Symptoms and Causes

 What are the symptoms of Paget's disease of the breast?

 Symptoms affect your nipple and/or areola.
 They usually only affect one breast, but rarely, they may affect both.
 They may appear to come and go at first but eventually worsen.
 Symptoms can include:

 - Nipple itching that can turn to burning.

 - Dry skin, flaking or scaling of the nipple or areola.

 - Skin rash that might be red, raised, crusting, raw or bleeding.

 - Bloody or pus-like nipple discharge.